treshugart/zeropack/README.md

 The goal of this project is to provide the most practical zero-config setup and infer defaults where possible from other parts of your repo, such as your `package.json`.
 When that is not possible, or you want to customise it, you may do so in a number of ways.

-Each configuration exported by a `zeropack.js`, `.zeropackrc` or `zeropack` entry in the `package.json` will be merged with the default configuration.
+Each configuration exported by a `zeropack` entry in the `package.json`, `zeropack.js` or `.zeropackrc` will be merged with the default configuration.
 You may specify none or all of the aforementioned configuration methods and they will be merged in that order, overriding the defaults.

 ### `entry`